 Hacks to Erase Hard Water Stains

-Hard Water stains cause a slight calcium accumulation on the top surface of the tub and might discolor it a little.
-Plus, it reduces the natural shine of the bathtub and looks unsightly.
-Here’s how you can remove these.
+Hard Water stains are nothing but calcium accumulation on the top surface of the tub.
+It reduces the natural shine of the bathtub and looks unsightly.

 14. Soak in Apple Cider Vinegar & Water